 Eat smaller meals

 Instead of three big meals, try eating smaller ones with snacks in between.
-This willhelp reduce the amount of acid production in your stomach, and lower your chancesfor heartburn.
+This will help reduce acid production in your stomach, and lower your chances for heartburn.2

 Avoid certain foods

-While spicy foods are the most commonly reported food that triggers heartburn,food triggers can vary from person to person.
-Carbonated drinks, high-fat content foods, caffeine, citrus fruits, and even chocolate can cause heartburn.
+While spicy foods are the most commonly reported food that triggers heartburn, they can vary from person to person.
+Carbonated drinks, high-fat foods, caffeine, citrus fruits, and even chocolate can cause heartburn.1

 Smoking is a well-known trigger for heartburn.
-The nicotine and other chemicals incigarettes can relax the lower esophageal sphincter as they enter the body.
-Quitting, or at least cutting back, can help with your heartburn symptoms and improve your overall health.
+The nicotine and other chemicals in cigarettes can relax the lower esophageal sphincter as they enter the body.
+Quitting, or at least cutting back, can help with your heartburn symptoms and improve your overall health.3